 Though he writes on a wide variety of issues, and often through a comparative-international frame, he specializes in any of the following:

-Beyond his academic research, he also is a frequent contributor to societal debates in Dutch, Belgian and other international media.
-He has been interviewed, int. al., by De Groene Amsterdammer, Folia, Phronesis, De Morgen, Didactief, Knack, Verus, DRS-Magazine, Algemeen Dagblad and AT5.
-Recent essays include:
+Beyond his academic research, he also is a frequent contributor to political debates in Dutch, Belgian and other international media.
+He has been interviewed, inter alia, by De Groene Amsterdammer, Folia, Phronesis, De Morgen, Didactief, Knack, Algemeen Dagblad, Verus and AT5.
+Recent examples of his social criticism include:

 Zijn structurele investeringen in het onderwijs de oplossing voor ongelijkheid?
 De Volkskrant https://www.volkskrant.nl/columns-opinie/opinie-nee-20-miljard-euro-heeft-ongelijkheid-in-onderwijs-niet-opgelost-en-meer-geld-zal-dat-ook-niet-doen~b75842a49/